r4victor/tenthousandmeters/content/blog/python_bts_11.md

 TypeError: 'NoneType' object is not callable
 ```

-However, you don't really see people overriding `__import__()` for reasons other than logging or debugging.
+You don't really see people overriding `__import__()` for reasons other than logging or debugging.
 This is because the default implementation already provides powerfull mechanisms for customization.

-The default implementation of `__import__()` is the `importlib.__import__()` function.
+The default implementation of `__import__()` is `importlib.__import__()`.
 Well, not quite.
-You see, `importlib` is a standard module that implements the core of the import system.
+The [`importlib`](https://docs.python.org/3/library/importlib.html#module-importlib) module is a standard module that implements the core of the import system.
 It's written in Python because the import process involves path handling and other things that you would prefer to do in Python rather than in C. But some functions of `importlib` are ported to C for performance reasons.
 And default `__import__()` actually calls a C port of `importlib.__import__()`.

-Let's now see how various import statements are expressed via `__import__()` so that afterwards we can focus solely on this function.
+Since the C port and `importlib.__import__()` do the same thing, we can study the latter.
+Before we do that, let's see how different import statements call `__import__() `.

 ### Simple imports

-How can we find out what a Python statement does?
+How can we find out what an import statement does?
 Recall that a piece of Python code is executed in two steps:

 1. The [compiler]({filename}/blog/python_bts_02.md) compiles the code to bytecode.
 2. The [VM]({filename}/blog/python_bts_01.md) executes the bytecode.

-So to see what a statement does, we can look at the bytecode produced for it and then find out what each bytecode instruction does by looking at the [evaluation loop]({filename}/blog/python_bts_04.md) in [`Python/ceval.c`](https://github.com/python/cpython/blob/3.9/Python/ceval.c).
+So to see what an import statement does, we can look at the bytecode produced for it and then find out what each bytecode instruction does by looking at the [evaluation loop]({filename}/blog/python_bts_04.md) in [`Python/ceval.c`](https://github.com/python/cpython/blob/3.9/Python/ceval.c).

 To get the bytecode, we use the [`dis`](https://docs.python.org/3/library/dis.html) standard module: